youngaileadersdortmund/dortmund-wahl-ki/README.md

-# GenAI for Dortmund Politics
+# dortmund-wahl-ki - GenAI for Dortmund Elections

 #### We asked AI – How is Dortmund 2025 changing through politics?
 This project explores how generative AI can support **political education** and **local voter engagement** in Dortmund.
 Using party programs and survey responses, we analyze content with large language models, generate visualizations of political visions, and make the results accessible to the public.
 Check out our [public webpage](https://dortmund-wahl-ki.de)!